OgameShane/DarkPhoenix/README.md

 The application needs to process 48,000 elements and 196,000 data points live, as such every effort has been taken to be time efficient and performant.
 Sometimes this means high cyclomatic complexity via code-inlining, rather than using functions.
 Sometimes it means including less functionality, rather than more.

 When making changes, please test how the application performs on mobile devices, older PCs, etc.

+##### Deployments

+When deploying, Github Actions will load the universe.xml and players.xml files from the OGame server 166 API, and cache them in the /api/ directory.
+The `gh-pages` branch will automatically be updated to include these new files.

+The following trigger deployments:

+* A push to the `master` branch
+* An automated update every morning at 04:00:00 UTC